 Indeed, legendary violin pedagogue Ivan Galamian once said that when it comes to performance practice, we tend to do too little, too late.
 I think the results of this study support this sentiment, suggesting that when we wait too long to add performance pressure to our practice, we actually become more vulnerable to the effects of stress and pressure when we ultimately do get in front of an audience.

-And at the very least, perhaps the control-anxiety group’s approach to practice could be a good place to start.
-This is the group that started out practicing like normal, with no pressure, but then added performance pressure to their practice putts half-way through.
+Or, if that’s a little too uncomfortable, the control-anxiety group’s approach to practice could be a gentler place to start.
+This is where participants started out practicing like normal, with no pressure, but then added performance pressure to their practice putts half-way through.

 Yes, but…